dulcetravassos/Covid-Hospitalization-Assessment/README.md

 ### History

-All the main changes while developing the models are available on this repository.
+All the main changes while developing the models are available on this repository (pre-processing, fine-tuning, addition of rules, etc.).
 The history of the models include all its results.